pepstock-org/Charba/readme.md

  * change `LabelsPlugin` in order to :
    * add new `color` property for the font color, in order to be aligned with CHART.JS 3 implementation.
    * use `font` object instead of the single properties.
-   * change `FontColorCallback` in favor of `ColorCallback` where you can decide the font color.
+   * change `FontColorCallback` in favor of `ColorCallback` where you can decide the color.
    * add `FontColorCallback` in favor of `FontCallback` where you can decide the whole content of font.
    * pass a `LabelsContext` object instance as argument to all plugin callbacks instead of `RenderItem` and `FontColorItem` ones.
  * remove `setOptions(List<T>)`, `getOptionsAsList` and `getOptionsType` methods from `Plugins` configuration and options classes.